 Alternative Peer Groups (APGs) are thriving in Texas, and because of a new documentary Generation Found, you will be hearing more about them.
-I recently had a chance to meet the godfather of APGs: John Cates, founder and CEO of Lifeway International, a residential treatment, IOP, PHP, APG and a recovery school under their umbrella of services.
+I recently had a chance to meet the godfather of APGs: John Cates, MA, LCDC, founder and CEO of Lifeway International, a residential treatment, IOP, PHP, APG, and a recovery school under their umbrella of services.
 Lifeway is unique in that it has expanded the APG model to also treat adults over twenty-five.
 John has over 40 years of experience with addiction treatment and counseling.
-John is also one of the vice chairs of the Association of Alternative Peer Groups.
+John is also one of the vice-chairs of the Association of Alternative Peer Groups.

 As a preface, APG models are not clinically based, but instead community-based recovery services that may have clinical support.
 This means that there are social events tied into an APG and family services.
 This is a key difference between an Intensive Outpatient Program (IOP) and an APG.
 APGs also welcome participation and communication and continued relationships with any therapist, psychiatrist or referring professional who is connected to the client prior to enrollment.
 Their approach starts with addiction is a disease.
 (For those that do not want to read, watch this video about what an APG is.)

 John, you have been working with APGs and recovery schools for over 40 years.
 Because you are a walking history of recovery with Houston’s adolescents, the board of Three Oaks Academy recently voted to rename it Cates Academy.
 Congratulations for this honor.
 John, would you share why the research began 7 years ago and what the key findings were?
 (Click here to view research.)